 Except as restricted by G.S.
 115C-391.1, school personnel may use appropriate seclusion and restraint techniques reasonably needed in the circumstances described above as long as such use is consistent with state law and applicable board policies and procedures.
-(See policy 4302, School Plan for Management of Student Behavior.)
+(School Plan for Management of Student Behavior, policy 4302.)